 Duty Free & Shopping – At the time of this update, there are no duty free shops available at Sacramento Airport.
 Several other shops are available in terminals A and B.

-Food & Drinks – Food concessions throughout the airport operate on varying schedules, with some open as early as 4:00AM and most closed by 9:00PM.
-At the time of this update, there are no 24-hour dining options.
-Terminal A offers 9 food concessions and you will find 13 in Terminal B.
+Food & Drinks – Food concessions throughout the airport operate on varying schedules, with some open as early as 4:00AM and most close by 11:00PM.
+At the time of this update, kiosks operated by Illy are available 24/7. .
+Terminal A offers 7 food concessions and you will find 9 in Terminal B. Vending machines are also available in both terminals.

 Luggage Storage & Lockers – Not available.